 Why the Equity Ratio Is Important

-The equity ratio is important because it indicates your level of solvency.
+Like the debt-to-equity ratio, the equity ratio is important because it indicates your level of solvency.
+Solvency indicates whether a business can meet its debts and other financial obligations over the long-term.

 A company with a high equity ratio is one that has less debt relative to its assets, which means that you’re not relying heavily on debt to finance your business.
-Although debt isn’t a deal breaker, it’s a signal to those examining your financial profile that your company may not be totally solvent.
+While having debt isn’t necessarily a deal-breaker, it’s a signal to those examining your financial profile that your company may not be totally solvent.

 Although this is an important ratio for investors or business lenders, it’s also important that you know your equity ratio—and understand what it means relative to your business.
 For instance, you may look at your balance sheet, but are you comfortable with the story it tells with how leveraged you are?
 The equity ratio is a straightforward way to understand this.